parked vehicles

 5. Car Auctions

-Pros:
+• Pros:

-Cons:
+• Cons:

-• Requires knowledge and experience to spot good deals
+• Requires experience to identify good deals

 6. Rental Car Companies

-Pros:
+• Pros:

-• Well-maintained cars with documented service history
+• Well-maintained cars with complete service history

 • Often include limited warranties

-Cons:
+• Cons:

-• Higher mileage than other used cars
+• Higher mileage compared to other used cars

-• Limited customization or feature options
+• Limited customization or trim options

 7. Certified Pre-Owned (CPO) Programs

-Pros:
+• Pros:

 • Warranty coverage for added peace of mind